 When someone is a celebrity simply because he or she is well-known — and little else.
 Perhaps they did gain genuine notability with past pursuits — for example, a celebrity was a famous singer or actor — but that has fallen by the wayside or been buried with all the media attention.
 The only thing that matters is they are well-known.
 The celebrity may be Shrouded in Myth or a Glory Hound.
+Compare Idle Rich, including the Millionaire Playboy and Socialite — though in those cases, be on the lookout for subversions in the form of the Rich Idiot With No Day Job.
 Contrast with Fame Through Infamy.

 - The Mona Lisa is the most famous painting in the world, and by extension its female subject is one of the most universally-recognized faces.
 Art historians generally agree that Mona Lisa is not the best painting, nor the most important.
 However its fame has become self-sustaining.
 The mythical status of its painter Leonardo da Vinci also adds to its mystique.